7 Ways To Support Your Gut And Improve Your Diet After A Holiday Weekend

 —Allison (Aaron) Gross, M.S., RDN, CDN, founder of Nutrition Curator

 "My favorite thing right now is bubbly cleansing mineral water.
 Make or buy sparkling water, and put a dropper-full each of chlorophyll and trace minerals in there.
-It's a really easy way to get your minerals in, support the liver, and get hydrated!
-I love to sip mine throughout the day for a gentle cleansing effect."
+It's a really easy way to get your minerals in, support the liver, and get hydrated!"

 —Courtney Swan, M.S., and founder of Realfoodology

-"Since your gut is the foundation of your health, I try to work on boosting my microbiome health, so I'm prepared for before fall and cold season hits.
-While healing your gut is a journey, I jump-start it with a bone broth cleanse.
-By sipping on bone broth or doing a period of bone broth fasting, otherwise known as brothing, I give my gut a break from irritating foods and provide it with super-healing nutrients like collagen, which works to repair the gut lining.
-When I'm done with the bone broth fast, I sip a cup of bone broth with every meal and up my intake of probiotic-rich foods like sauerkraut to get in more good immune-boosting bacteria."
+"Since your gut is the foundation of your health, I try to work on boosting my microbiome health, so I'm prepared before fall and cold season hits.
+I love sipping on bone broth with every meal and upping my intake of probiotic-rich foods like sauerkraut, to get in more good immune-boosting bacteria."